 This section provides an overview of basic steps.
 Please refer to the Charon-SSP License Management chapter for more information about managing licenses.
-If you use packages for use with a VE license server (package name includes the string "ve"), please also refer to the VE license server guide in the Licensing Documentation section on the Stromasys documentation page.
+If you use packages for use with a VE license server (package name includes the string "ve"), please also refer to the VE License Server Guide.